 Procurement in co-manufacturing operation

-Components for co-manufacturing operation can be procured in two ways:
+Components for co-manufacturing operation can be procured in three ways:

-- Buy/Sell of products: Select when components and semi-finished products listed in a co-manufacturing production operation are sold to co-manufacturer.
+- Sell components - Buy finished products: Select when components and semi-finished products listed in a co-manufacturing production operation are sold to co-manufacturer.
 The finished or semi-finished product is then bought from the co-manufacturer.
+In this procurement mode, co-manufacturing suppliers also require a customer entry which DEAR will generate automatically.
+The co-manufacturer is the owner of the components, not the merchant, and the cost of the finished product does not include the cost of the components.

 - through a Sales Order (a sales order is authorised for a finished good).